 Ideal for fruit and vegetables such as tomatoes and peppers, this tower includes a self-watering pot with a 1.5m cane support frame.
 The pot has a 11-litre capacity, is made from recycled BPA-free plastic and is also supplied with a float indicator so you can check the water level quickly.

-This Product Guide was last updated in September 2021 and we apologise if anything has changed in price or availability.
+This Product Guide was last updated in June 2022.
+We apologise if anything has changed in price or availability.